-At Emmaus Christian College, we believe each child is uniquely gifted.
-We aim to provide each Senior student with every opportunity to explore all career pathways while providing support, information and guidance.
+At Emmaus Christian College, we believe each child is uniquely gifted and may pursue many learning and career opportunities over their lifetime.
+We aim to support each Senior student with opportunities to explore career pathways while providing support, information and guidance.
 Career Pathway Planning is an important component of the Senior School curriculum.
 We have dedicated staff members who specialise in career pathway planning.

 The Careers, Christianity and Personal Planning (CCAPP) Course combines the traditional elements of the Careers and Bible curriculum and also includes other holistic matters of relevance to students in Senior School.
 Topics such as mental and physical health, study skills, peer mentoring, matters relating to student safety (eg at home, parties, internet) and many other strands of developmental issues are part of this course.